Chapter Two (1785-1790): Going to Africa Via Boston

 There is no record of Thornton objecting to the changes in the design or having anything to do with construction, which proceeded quickly after the cornerstone was laid on August 31, 1789.
 On the cornerstone, Franklin led the list of names honored, followed by the board of directors, and ending with the librarian.
 There was no mention of an architect or designer.
 Then after Franklin died on April 17, 1790, money was quickly raised and a sculptor selected to honor the great man and a statue was soon placed in the library.
 That took the focus off Thornton's design of the building.

-On October 16, 1790, Thornton left Philadelphia for Tortola.
-By leaving when he did, he missed out on what everybody in Philadelphia had been taking about since July.
+But by then Thornton's focus was likely on something else.
+In a 1789 letter, to Lettsom, he noted that his being single also qualified him for sacrificing his all for his crusade.
+On October 13, 1790, he would marry a 16 year old bride at Christ Church on 2nd Street.
+Three days later they left for Tortola.
+Thornton expressed no regrets that he would miss what everybody had been talking about since July.
 That's when the congress, then meeting in New York City, worked out the Compromise of 1790 that brought the federal government, both congress and the executive, to Philadelphia for ten years.
 Not only would Thornton's friend Madison return, but President Washington would unveil his plans for the new nation's capital to be built along the Potomac River that would receive Congress in December 1800.

 Go to Chapter Three